Mission, Goals & Institutional Student Learning Outcomes

 - INNOVATE: Frame visionary responses to evolving social, cultural, and economic needs and opportunities.

-- CONNECT: Engage as responsible and ethical citizens of diverse, local, global and professional communities.
+- CONNECT: Engage as responsible, ethical, and climate-conscious citizens of diverse, local, global and professional communities.

 - LEAD: Demonstrate leadership through appropriate research, methods, design and professional conduct.

 The mission of the College for Creative Studies asserts that we embrace excellence, ethical action, and social responsibility in all aspects in the practice of art, design, and scholarship.
 To adequately support this mission, CCS must preserve freedom of expression in all its forms.
 Freedom of expression is essential to basic human dignity.
 It ensures that members of the CCS community (students, faculty, staff and guests invited by the College) are at liberty to develop their creative abilities to the fullest extent.

 CCS supports the rights of its community members to research and create using all forms of expression.
 It supports the right to express one’s views publicly as well as privately at venues and in activities both on and off campus.